 How deep can you dive with a dive watch?

 The dive watch must have a depth rating of at least 100m.
-If the watch is not ISO certified, only use the 100m watch for snorkeling, swimming, or other water activities near the surface.
+If the eye is not ISO certified, only use the 100m watch for snorkeling, swimming, or other water activities near the surface.
 If you plan to be freediving, purchase a freediving watch instead of a diving watch.

-If you are planning to dive, we recommend an ISO-certified diver to a depth of at least 200m.
+If you plan to dive, we recommend an ISO-certified diver to a depth of at least 200m.
 ISO-certified watches are rated to withstand water pressures 25% higher than their rated capacity, so you can be sure they won’t penetrate deep water.
 If your watch is not ISO certified, you will dive at risk.

 Difference between a low-end dive watch and a high-end dive watch